usri/aks-levelup/Kustomize/README.md

 # Apply deployment to the cluster
 kubectl apply -f 01-pod-storage.yaml

-# List the pod that was created
+# List the pod that was created, make sure they are created and running
 kubectl get pods

-# Setup port forwarding so you can browse to the running container.
-# Replace '[pod-name]' with the name of your pod.
-kubectl port-forward [pod-name] 8080:80

-# Open browser to localhost:8080.
-# Observe that the response is the standard 'Welcome to nginx!' response.

-# Press Ctrl-c to terminate the port forwarding.

 # Delete the deployment
 kubectl delete -f 01-pod-storage.yaml